A global conscience

 Unlike refugees, asylum seekers are not usually eligible for student loans and must pay international tuition fees.
 At Bath we offer Sanctuary Scholarships for master’s students who are seeking asylum in the UK, waiving the cost of tuition and providing a £15,000 bursary.

-“Scholarships provide access to education, which is so important,” says MSc Medical Biosiences student Mohammad Seddiqian, who comes from Afghanistan.
+“Scholarships provide access to education, which is so important,” says MSc Medical Biosiences graduate Mohammad Seddiqian, who comes from Afghanistan.
 “I would like to be in a position in future where I can support scholarships like this one; they give people like me so much hope.”